 The key barrier appears to be the inexact nature of climate science and its resulting effect on GDP.
-No historical record or experience exists of how our economic and financial systems could, or will, react to these changes.
+No historical record or experience exists of how our economic and financial systems can or will react to these effects.
 The problem is only compounded by the seeming lack of clarity in policy pathways from governments and regulators that should be incentivising a low-carbon future.
 Intentions run ahead of actions.
 The opportunities and risks inherent in climate change have been hard to assess.

 The invisible hand of markets needs to be matched by the visible boot of governments.

 Yet, no jurisdiction has an established set of rules that properly integrate environmental and social costs into companies’ financial reporting, particularly in ways that can assist the price discovery of climate risks.
 Because of this, market-based incentives and investment in low-carbon technologies are slow to evolve.
 Progress is also hindered by the lack of uniform carbon price in the current generation of emissions trading systems, which remain at the forefront of tackling climate change.